TechRancher/Avg_Trade_Range_Label/README.md

 # Average Trade Range Label

-**Discloser** *In order to demonstrate the functionality of my script, I used actual symbol in the chart image.
+**Disclaimer** *In order to demonstrate the functionality of my script, I used actual symbol in the chart image.
 However, I do not make recommendations or determine the suitability of any security or strategy for individual traders.
 Any investment decision you make in your self-directed account is solely your responsibility.*

 This script is written for Thinkorswim :registered: platform (TOS).
 This script will display information about the ticker Average Trade Range, including Daily Price gap, and percent, along with Average Daily Price Range, and percent.
 I also include with this label the trading Volume and Volatility.
 You can use this code: https://tos.mx/cZuMrVK